Please note that Tapas no longer supports Internet Explorer.

 No. In their book, social is the equivalent of being popular with your classmates, having a girlfriend, playing team sports and getting high fives from every team member after you scored a goal, and generally getting along with everyone that has a cool Instagram.

 My hippos don’t have Instagram.
 Some of them don’t even have a phone.
 None of them play team sports, none of them have a girlfriend (I think), and none of them have classmates.
 Or class, for that matter.
-Most of them doesn’t have a home either.
+Most of them don’t have a home either.

-They’re societies biggest failure.
+They’re society's biggest failure.

 Jasmine ran away from home after her parents wanted to send her off to family in Morocco over the summer.
 She was certain she’d come back with an abusive husband like her dad, so she fled.
 She found solace with her classmate Anna and her brother Joshua, who were watching the funds drain from their existence as their addicted mother was slowly killing herself.
 When she finally did, the kids weren’t allowed to stay in the house, so they had to move.
 Joshua was eighteen, so he had to go and fend for himself, whilst Anna was placed in foster care, from which she fled after only 16 hours.